-Elevate the Stage presented by ProMedica comes to Toledo Feb.
-22-24 at the Huntington Center and SeaGate Convention Centre.
+Elevate the Stage – Elevate the Stage presented by ProMedica comes to Toledo Feb.
+21-22 at the Huntington Center and SeaGate Convention Centre.
 This unique gymnastics competition welcomes gymnasts of all ages from all over the country to compete on an elevated stage known as a podium.
 Podiums are typically seen at NCAA Championships, World Championships or other high-level events like the Olympics.
 You’ll be dazzled by the skill and talent brought to life in front of your eyes!

-Hands-down one of the “coolest” events of the year, the Winterfest BG Chillabration takes place Feb.
-8-9 in Bowling Green, Ohio.
-What started out as a fundraiser 11 years ago featuring ice sculptures and carriage rides, has turned into a full-fledged celebration of winter with tons of family fun activities including ice skating, ice carving demonstrations, scavenger hunts, a chocolate crawl (yum!) and cookie decorating.
-Catch the Bowling Green State University men’s basketball team take on their arch rival, University of Toledo or the women’s match-up versus Miami of Ohio.
+Winterfest BG Chillabration – Hands-down one of the “coolest” events of the year, the Winterfest BG Chillabration takes place Feb.
+7-8 in Bowling Green, Ohio.
+What started out as a fundraiser 12 years ago featuring ice sculptures and carriage rides, has turned into a full-fledged celebration of winter with tons of family fun activities including ice skating, ice carving demonstrations, scavenger hunts, a chocolate crawl (yum!) and cookie decorating.
+Catch the Bowling Green State University men’s basketball team take on their arch rival, University of Toledo or the women’s match-up versus Northern Illinois.
 And don’t miss the Frozen Swamp Tent featuring live entertainment, beer and wine.